PikachuPenial/Titanmod/PATCHNOTES.md

 - **Tri-Dagger** (Melee)
 - **WA-2000** (Primary, Sniper)

+*NEW GAMEMODE*
+- **Overkill**, typical FFA but with no weapon restrictions (ramdonly receive two weapons instead of one primary and one secondary)

 *SCOPES AND SIGHTS OVERHAUL*
 - All sights in the game now share the same FOV value
 - Every weapon has had its available sites and position of sites updated